 In some states, the limit for jumbo loans can vary by county.
 However, for all counties in Texas, the conforming loan limit is $647,200.
 Any loan amount that is greater than $647,200 is considered a jumbo loan.

-What is the specific jumbo loan amount in Texas?
+What is the specific jumbo loan amount limit in Texas?

 Any loan amounts above the Texas loan limit will be considered a jumbo mortgage.

-In general, mortgage qualification criteria can be stricter for jumbo loans simply because of the higher risk associated with the larger loan amount.
-Borrowers looking for homes that will require larger mortgages should have good credit, stable income, and a manageable level of debt.
+In general, the mortgage qualification criteria are much stricter for jumbo loans simply because of the higher risk associated with the larger loan amount.
+Borrowers looking for homes that will require larger mortgages should have good credit, stable income, ample reserves, and a manageable level of debt.

-As you might have concluded, jumbo non-conforming loans are mostly used by those purchasing higher-end or “luxury” properties.
+Jumbo loans are mostly used by those purchasing higher-end or “luxury” properties.
 By design, conforming loan limits are usually set higher than the median home price within a particular county.
-In theory, this gives homebuyers plenty of properties to choose from without venturing into the jumbo mortgage realm.
+In theory, this gives homebuyers plenty of properties to choose from without the need for a jumbo loan.

-In Travis County, Texas, for example, the median home value was around $419,417 in November 2020 according to Zillow.
-The conforming loan limit for the county is currently $548,250.
-That’s well below the median value for a house in the area.
+In Travis County, Texas, for example, the median home value was around $602,231 in December 2021 according to Zillow.
+The conforming loan limit for the county is currently $647,200.
+That’s well above the median value for a house in the area.

-If you are thinking about obtaining jumbo financing or have additional questions about what loan products you may qualify for, you can reach our team here, by phone at (855) 855-4491, or by email at [email protected].
+If you are thinking about refinancing, have questions on interest rates, obtaining jumbo financing, or additional questions about what loan products you may qualify for, you can reach our team here, by phone at (855) 855-4491, or by email at [email protected].